-Here’s how the partnership works: the Affordable Connectivity Program (ACP) provides a subsidy of up to $30 per month toward internet service for eligible households (up to $75 per month for households on qualifying Tribal lands).
-For their part, participating internet service providers are rolling out high-speed plans with 100 Mbps download speeds of $30 a month or less for ACP customers.
+Here’s a quick rundown: The ACP provides a subsidy of up to $30/month towards internet service for eligible households (up to $75/month for those on Tribal lands).
+ISPs participating in the program have rolled out high-speed plans with 100 Mbps download speeds of $30/month or less for ACP customers.

 By applying their subsidy to these plans, households that qualify for ACP can receive high-speed internet at no cost.